 Name Description ApiType Type of the Network API.
 In string format excluding "" character Apildentification Identification of the Network API, in the scope of {ApiType}.
-In string f excluding ""and "." characters.
-Identification of a set of operations on a set of resources of the API ident {ApiType}{ApiIdentification}.
-In string format.
-ExtOrgPrefixPrefix defined by an external organization, RECOMMENDED to identi organization itself.
+In string format excluding ""and "." characters.

+Token Identification of a set of operations on a set of resources of the API identified by {ApiType}{ApiIdentification}.
 In string format excluding "" character.
-LabelIdentification of a set of operations on a set of resources of some Networ in the scope of the Scope Value prefix.
+Subscope OMA Scope Value suffix, containing the "subscope" string when used to request a Scope Request Access Token, or else a subscope identifier originated by the Autho4API Access Control Server.
+In string format excluding ""and "." characters.
+ExtOrgPrefix Prefix defined by an external organization, RECOMMENDED to identify the organization itself.
+In string format excluding "" character.
+Label Identification of a set of operations on a set of resources of some Network API(s) in the scope of the Scope Value prefix.
 In string format.

-Autho4API Scope Values defined by OMA specifications SHALL follow the {OMAScopeValue} grammar and SHALL be registered with the OMNA Autho4API Scope Value Registry.
+Autho4API Scope Values defined by OMA specifications SHALL follow the {OMAScopeValue} or {OMAScopeValue} grammar.
+Those following the {OMAScopeValue} grammar SHALL be registered with the OMNA Autho4API Scope Value Registry.